hansonmcoombs/training-basic_python/sphinx/source/installing_python.rst

 The instructions below on how use a conda environments are a simplified version of the instructions given `here <https://conda.io/docs/user-guide/tasks/manage-environments.html>`_.
 You can read through the instructions, but they here more as a guide if/when you need them.
 For instructions on how to create the recommended python environment for this course, please go back to :ref:`this section <course-env>`.
+And even more detailed description and tutorial about python environments can be found on `FreeCodeCamp <https://medium.freecodecamp.org/why-you-need-python-environments-and-how-to-manage-them-with-conda-85f155f4353c>'_.

 Use the Terminal or an Anaconda Prompt for the following steps.